Division of Environmental Analysis (DEA) LINKS

 - Under certain conditions, States may terminate their participation in the program.

-We continue to take our responsibilities under the NEPA Assignment MOU seriously and to execute them responsibly and successfully.
+Caltrans continues to take NEPA Assignment responsibilities seriously and to execute them responsibly and successfully.
 Where needed improvement is identified, corrections are made quickly and effectively.
-Where excellent practices are identified, they are shared around the state to expand our success.
+Where excellent practices are identified, they are shared around the state to expand the successful implementation of NEPA Assignment.

-The NEPA Assignment MOU, which authorizes Caltrans' NEPA Assignment Program incorporates, by reference, Caltrans' May 21, 2007 Pilot Program Application, terms and conditions of the Pilot Program MOU and its amendments.
+The December 23, 2016 327 NEPA Assignment Memorandum of Understanding(MOU), which authorizes Caltrans' NEPA Assignment Program incorporates, by reference, Caltrans' May 21, 2007 Pilot Program Application, terms and conditions of the Pilot Program MOU and its amendments.

 Caltrans assumed FHWA's responsibilities under NEPA as well as FHWA's consultation and coordination responsibilities under other Federal environmental laws for most highway projects in California.
-The MOU excludes projects that qualify for categorical exclusion under the CE Assignment MOU and certain categories of projects as defined by regulation and specific individual projects.
+The MOU excludes projects that qualify for categorical exclusion under the CE Assignment MOU, certain categories of projects as defined by regulation, and specific individual projects.

-MAP21 required that the Surface Transportation Project Delivery Program requirements be defined through federal rulemaking.
-The Final Rule is anticipated in spring 2014.
+MAP-21 required that the Surface Transportation Project Delivery Program requirements be defined through federal rulemaking.

 Under the NEPA Assignment Program, California assumed sole responsibility and liability for its NEPA actions and decisions and is subject to Federal court jurisdiction.
 To do this, California waived its 11th amendment right to sovereign immunity against actions brought by its citizens in federal court for the narrow purposes of the NEPA Assignment program.
 The waiver was enacted as part of AB 1039 in the spring of 2006 and became effective in November 2006 when the transportation bond (Proposition 1B) was passed by the voters.
 In the summer of 2008, the waiver was extended until January 1, 2012 through AB 2650.
 In the fall of 2011, the waiver was extended again until January 1, 2017 through AB 892.